-- 4.3.2 A notification of a suspected breach must be in writing and contain: 16,17 - (a) The name of the Rule Participant and contact details for the person responsible for the notification. - (b) The name of the Rule Participant who is alleged to have breached the WEM Rules or WEM Procedures. - (c) The specific clauses in the WEM Rules or which WEM Procedures are alleged to have been breached. - (d) The dates and times on which the suspected breach occurred.
-19 - (e) A description of the suspected breach with any supporting information for the allegation.
+- (a) The name of the Rule Participant and contact details for the person responsible for the notification.18 - The name of the Rule Participant who is alleged to have breached the WEM (b) Rules or WEM Procedures. - (c) The specific clauses in the WEM Rules or which WEM Procedures are alleged to have been breached. - The dates and times on which the suspected breach occurred.
+19 (d) - (e) A description of the suspected breach with any supporting information for the allegation.